teacherguy2020/Chroma/readme.txt

 Where to manually install the files:

-Put the Chroma folder in the root.
+Put the Chroma Stuff folder NOT in .rockbox but rather the root of your storage.
+This gives you easy access for making changes.
+All the shortcuts expect this path, so if you decide to move Chroma Stuff you will need to update the shortcuts.

-Put shortcuts.txt in the root as well BUT only if you are going to replace your existing shortcuts.txt!
+Put shortcuts.txt in .rockbox BUT only if you are going to replace your existing shortcuts.txt!
 Please don't say I didn't warn you!
 If you have shortcuts that you use regularly, open Chroma's shortcut.txt in a text editor, copy all of it, and paste into your file above/below your existing shortcuts.

 The other files go into .rockbox's directories that bear the same names.
 So take the fonts from Chroma's font directory and place those in .rockbox/fonts, and so on.